Neuronal-Oscillations/group-handbook/docs/data/analysis.md

 # Analysis of OHBA imaging data.
 ## Purpose
 Recommendation for the analysis imaging data incluyding MEG, OPM and MRI data.
 We advise to use the Oxford Advanced Research Computing for data analysis.
-We assume try primary data to be stored on the OXford RFS.                                        .
+We assume try primary data to be stored on the OXford RFS.

+A typical workflow will involve copying raw data (typically RFS) to the data directory on ARC.
+After analysis is done copy output data back to core store (typically RFS)

 ## Prerequisites
 A SSO account at University of Oxford